fnskcjswo123/HID-Arduino/README.md

 <br></br>
 - Download and unpack [this archive](https://github.com/felis/USB_Host_Shield_2.0/releases/tag/1.7.0) into `C:\Users\your_username\Documents\Arduino\libraries\USB_Host_Shield_2.0-1.7.0`
 <br></br>
-- Inside the file, there are two versions of the Arduino script.
+- Inside the repository, there are two versions of the Arduino script.
 All of these behaviors are fully adjustable and can be changed to suit your needs.
 <br></br>
 - All Arduino script files are located in a folder that has the same name as the file itself
 <br></br>